- 1. What to do during the traffic stop.

 The one mistake that most drivers make when getting their first speeding ticket is paying the ticket.
 The assumption is often that, because this is the first offense, it isn’t a big deal—that it won’t affect one’s auto insurance much, that the points don’t matter, and that the ticket will drop off the driving record after a few years of good driving.

 This would be a huge mistake!
 Depending on one’s income level, profession, and even the ZIP code one lives in, a first-time speeding ticket can raise insurance rates by nearly 20%.
 The faster one was alleged to be going, the greater the impact.
-In addition, drivers often underestimate the number of points a speeding ticket carries.
-Those who drive for a living (CDL holders or Uber drivers) can be impacted even more or lose their jobs altogether.

 No driver should ever pay a first-time speeding ticket!
 Instead, he/she should consult with an attorney to determine the best way to beat or reduce the charge.
 Those who are uncertain should contact the attorneys at Rosenblum Law offers at 888-434-0406.
-We offer no-obligation, free advice to drivers dealing with their first speeding ticket.

-The best person to help you decide which course of action to take is an experienced NY traffic violations attorney.
+The best person to help decide which course of action to take is an experienced NY traffic violations attorney.
 While there is plenty of advice on the Internet on how to beat a speeding ticket on one’s own, a driver’s chances of beating a speeding ticket are much greater with the help of an experienced attorney.
 However, an attorney will know the process and know what to say, how to say it, and can realize the best path toward mitigating or eliminating the penalties.

 When contacting a traffic ticket attorney, make sure to speak to an actual attorney on the phone before agreeing to hire him/her.
 While a ticket-fighting app may seem like an easy answer, there are many unexpected downsides to this approach that drivers should consider first.